To make a litter report, go to the Report Rubbish website.

 What is Litter?

 Litter is material that is deposited in the environment in a way that creates disorder.
-Frequently littered items include cigarette butts, drink containers, takeaway food packaging and plastic shopping bags (see EPA Plastic Shopping Bags webpage).

-Litter can also include balloons (see EPA information on balloon releases) food scraps, household rubbish, abandoned vehicles, construction or demolition equipment, garden clippings, furniture and material falling from an unsecured load – any item that finds its way into the environment which should not be there.
 Materials left next to rubbish bins or skips are litter.
 People with good intentions also leave items outside full charity bins, but this is also littering.

 It can be large or small in quantity, from a single item to large scale illegal dumping.

-The Status of Litter in Tasmania
+Litter in Tasmania

-Using the Australian littering Measure (AusLM) sites are classified into six different site type categories - residential, retail and industrial areas, recreational parks, beaches and main roads.
+Using the Australian littering Measure (AusLM), sites are classified into six different site type categories - residential, retail and industrial areas, recreational parks, beaches and main roads.

-• Plastic (food and non-food packaging, plus fragments) made up 45% of items counted, with paper/card (packages and boxes) making up 17% of items counted.
-These are the most dominant litter streams across all types of sites.
-Single use plastics made up 13% of the total items counted.
+Plastic (food and non-food packaging, plus fragments) made up 45% of items counted, with paper/card (packages and boxes) making up 19% of items counted.
+Cigarette butts and filters made up 16% of littered items.
+These are the most dominant litter streams across all types of sites, collectively making up 80% of the litter.

 Why is litter so bad?